blockoptions/blockoptions/whitepaper/whitepaper.md

 BlockOptions.io is a decentralized Binary Options Platform on Ethereum blockchain for Binary Options Industry.
-We do not bet against traders but provide a larger catalog of assets marketplace by letting bankrollers creating varied asset contracts themselves on our platform, e.g. 70 seconds EUR/USD, 3 minutes BTC/USD, 8 hours GOLD, etc..
+We do not bet against traders but provide a larger catalog of assets marketplace by letting bankrollers create varied asset contracts themselves on our platform, e.g. 70 seconds EUR/USD, 3 minutes BTC/USD, 8 hours GOLD, etc..

 *1.1 Binary Options Industry*
 -----------------------------